wp-plugins/videowhisper-video-presentation/readme.txt

 == Installation ==
 * Before installing this make sure all hosting requirements are met: http://www.videowhisper.com/?p=Requirements
 * Install the RTMP application using these instructions: http://www.videowhisper.com/?p=RTMP+Applications
-* Copy this plugin folder to your wordpress installation in your plugins folder.
+* Install plugin from repository or if you manually download it, copy this plugin folder to your wordpress installation in your plugins folder.
 You should obtain wp-content/plugins/videowhisper-video-presentation .
+Update from WP backend to latest version.
 * Enable the plugin from Wordpress admin area and fill the "Settings", including rtmp address there.
 * Enable the widget if you want to display active rooms (with number of participants) and Presentation access link.